 7 types of written content you need for your business

-Why copywriting is important for businesses is because every business needs words.
+Copywriting for business is important because every business needs words.
 But it can be hard to understand what a copywriter actually does because most of it is so blindingly obvious.

 There are people who write words that businesses need.
 They’re called copywriters.